• Menu

 As the city’s largest museum, the Denver Art Museum offers plenty to look at inside as well as outside.
 With its multiple buildings including the castle-like structure of the North Building and the titanium “prow” that reaches across 13th Avenue, this is a building that is admired just as much from the outside as it is on the inside.

-Over the years, the DAM has created a reputation for itself with its world-renowned temporary exhibits that have included; Dior: From Paris to the World, A Passion for Perfection: Degas, and upcoming exhibits such as The Truth of Nature: Monet.
+Over the years, the DAM has created a reputation for itself with its world-renowned temporary exhibits, including Dior: From Paris to the World, A Passion for Perfection: Degas, and upcoming exhibits such as The Truth of Nature: Monet.
 Plus with their exceptional permanent exhibits, a trip to the Denver Art Museum is a must during your visit to the Mile High City.

-General admission is free the first Saturday of every month.
+General admission is free on the first Saturday of every month.

 Denver Museum of Nature & Science Dinosaur Bones